KILTprotocol/docs/docs/concepts/09_glossary.md

 **Attestation** -the act of formally confirming and certifying the validity of the data within a claim, typically performed by a trusted Attester.

 **Attester** - a trusted entity or organization that attests claims and issues credentials on the KILT Protocol.
-The Attester confirms e truth of the claim requested based on the information presented by the Claimer.
+The Attester confirms the truth of the claim requested based on the information presented by the Claimer.

 **Claimer** - an individual or entity that asserts a claim or statement about their identity or qualifications.
 The Claimer can use credentials to provide evidence of their claims, which can be verified by third-party entities or systems.